sirapatp257/CMPM120-Demo2/README.md

     - The picture of the player character's grandfather in `IdolRoom` rotates into upright position, and sets a Boolean variable that determines the presence of the evil spirit in `Outside`.
 - **Some objects are themselves animated**:
     - All interactable objects have a shine effect that plays periodically to bring the player's attention to them.
+    - The arrows that move the player between scenes have a bouncing animation.
     - All collectibles move upward before disappearing to signify their collection.
         - In case of the umbrella and raincoat in `Bedroom`, they also move downward and reappear when they are replaced.
     - The idol in `IdolRoom` shakes when clicked.